 The CreditShout team meets regularly to to find the top credit card deals available, whether you are looking for cash back, travel rewards, balance transfer offers, or a recommendation to help you build up your credit profile.
-Below is a list of our editor's pick for the best credit cards for 2016 - including a new card taking the overall top spot.
+Below is a list of our editor's pick for the best credit cards for 2017.

 For every good deal available, there may be 20 not-so-good deals.
 This makes it important to do your research before applying.